 Toolbox of instruments used to pursue hybrid warfare is rapidly expanding and becoming more sophisticated: e.g. autonomous weapons, advanced cyber programmes, social media, data mining, and artificial intelligence.
 By 2020, the ‘internet of things’ will connect 30 billion devices.
 Power will rest with the people who control these devices.
 Pakistan has developed believable capabilities to prevent nuclear and conventional aggression.
 However, it remains very vulnerable to hybrid warfare.
 Pakistan’s opponents enjoy considerable expertise in IT, cyber, media projection and narrative construction, including ‘fake news’, subversion and sabotage, and sponsorship of terrorism, including ‘false-flag’ operations.
 Internet and the easy distribution of ideas after the Cold War, facilitated by the Internet and video broadcast revolution, have made the work of instruments for Hybrid Warfare easier.
 And it is a DOUBLE-edged sword; those who practice it are not immune to it.

-Techniques of Hybrid Warfare
+Techniques of Hybrid Warfare in Context of Pakistan

-Pakistan’s agencies must be equipped with most advanced supervision and data collection techniques of the Hybrid Warfare to detect future Jadhevs or Osamas and neutralize any ‘black ops’, ‘false-flag’ or infiltration operations planned by enemy agencies.
-Therefore, Pakistan must possess the cyber capability to defend its critical command-and-control systems and industrial and transport infrastructure against enemy attack.
-To prevent such attack, Pakistan must have the capability for offensive cyber action including media protection.
+Pakistan’s agencies must be equipped with the most advanced supervision and data collection techniques of the Hybrid Warfare to detect future Jadhevs or Osamas and neutralize any ‘black ops’, ‘false-flag’, or infiltration operations planned by enemy agencies.
+Therefore, Pakistan must possess the cyber capability to defend its critical command-and-control systems and industrial and transport infrastructure against enemy attacks.
+To prevent such an attack, Pakistan must have the capability for offensive cyber action including media protection.
 But signs of a developing strategy are evident in the number of conventional steps Pakistan has taken to contain the effects of foreign political interference.
 Actions on the content of social media, cable TV networks, INGO operations, and other forms of indirect foreign unwanted interference are underway.

-There are elements of such warfare including cyber-attacks, autonomous weapons, and false-flag operations which displays threat of systemic and global disruption, destabilization and military escalation.
+There are elements of such warfare including cyber-attacks, autonomous weapons, and false-flag operations which displays threat of systemic and global disruption, destabilization, and military escalation.
 Pakistan should take an initiative in relevant international forums to secure a global ban or restrictions on such dangerous elements of hybrid warfare in the country.

 For more Current Affairs notes click here.